Valuations

 Therefore, always consider the following when comparing valuation fee estimates;

-1. Valuation reports
+1. Valuation report scope

 The definition of a ‘valuation report’ can be very ambiguous.
-You should always request to see a sample of the valuer’s standard report so that you can see the scope of information that will be included.
+You should always request to see a sample of the practitioner's standard report so that you can see the scope of information that will be included.

 2. Desktop vs. full inspection valuation

-4. Valuation compliance
+3. Valuation compliance

-5. Market knowledge and intel'
+4. Market knowledge and intel'

-Normally a practitioner's core business will be in aircraft sales where the valuation service is secondary.
-This is the only way a valuer can accurately determine where the market is actually trading, for a specific aircraft type and in a particular market.
+Unlike land and property, historical aircraft sales are not public record, therefore the business of aircraft sales is the only way a valuer can accurately determine to what level the market is actually trading, for a specific aircraft type and in a particular market.